If you’re here, you’re wondering if Garageband amps are good.

 There is a pedalboard that features the most common effects, including the flange, chorus, reverb, and delay, pitch-shifter, direction mixer, noise-gate, fuzz pedals, as well as the harmonizer which is included with the pitch-shifter – a near replica of the Digitech Whammy Pedal.

-Moreover, it comes with a guitar tuner – although I don’t like it that much – and the ability to move the microphone around different parts of the speaker cab, which is probably my favorite feature.
+Moreover, it comes with a guitar tuner – although I don’t like it that much and recommend Blue Cat’s Hot Tuna from Plugin Boutique instead – and the ability to move the microphone around different parts of the speaker cab, which is probably my favorite feature.

 It’s worth noting that moving the microphone position on the speaker cabinet is pretty realistic and worth experimenting with, so definitely give that a shot.